jiangxy/websocket-debug-tool/README.md

 # Quick Start

 Open [http://jiangxy.github.io/websocket-debug-tool](http://jiangxy.github.io/websocket-debug-tool) and use directly.
+Pay attention to Cross-Domain Policy.

 If you wanna modify the source code:

-1. node 5.3, npm 3.3+
+1. node 5.3+, npm 3.3+
 2. `git clone` and `npm install`
-3. `npm run dev` to start webpack-dev-server
+3. `npm run dev` to start webpack-dev-server (with react-hot-loader)
 4. open `http://localhost:4040`

 # Spring-based server

-There is a spring-based WebSocket server in the [java](java) folder for test.
+There is a spring-based WebSocket server in the [java](java) folder for test purpose.
 View [Doc](java/README.md).

 # Browsers support